End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Related works

 \subsection{Calibration}

-Approaches based on building behavior simulation rely on many unknown physical parameters.
-Instead of costly campaigns to measure these parameters, that would have to be reiterated for each new building, they may be estimated using an automatic calibration procedure by minimizing a cost function which associates, with each set of parameters, the discrepancy between the simulations and the true energy loads and temperatures, see \cite{Coakley2014ARO, Corff2018OPTIMIZINGTC}.
+Sampling inside temperatures and consumptions requires many unknown physical parameters.
+Instead of costly campaigns to measure these parameters, that would have to be reiterated for each new building, they may be estimated using an automatic calibration procedure by minimizing a cost function which associates, with each set of parameters, the discrepancy between the simulations and the true consumptions and temperatures, see \cite{Coakley2014ARO,Corff2018OPTIMIZINGTC}.
 As shown in \cite{Nagpal2019AMF}, calibration yields sufficiently accurate results for a variety of different buildings.
 This ensures limited additional costs to fit a trained metamodel to new buildings.
-In many related works, this problem cannot be solved since no real data are used in the calibration step, see \cite{Bre2020AnEM, Reynolds2018AZB}, i.e. the calibration is performed based only on simulated data.
+In many related works, this problem cannot be solved since no real data are used in the calibration step, see \cite{Bre2020AnEM,Reynolds2018AZB}, i.e. the calibration is performed based only on simulated data.
 Optimization is thus conducted without justifying that the theoretical energy savings could be applied to any real building.

 The calibration task revolves around a non differentiable optimization problem, which is often tackled by using genetic optimization methods.
 In \cite{Aird2016APPLICATIONOA}, the authors demonstrate the use of the Non-dominated Sorting Genetic Algorithm II (NSGA-II) to select a set of estimated parameters that jointly minimize the coefficient of variation of the root mean square error, and the normalized mean bias error.
 All criteria can instead be combined in a single calibration error, in order to turn to single objective differentiation free algorithms that offer a single best candidate, avoiding the need for further selection processes.
-In \cite{Corff2018OPTIMIZINGTC}, the CMA-ES algorithm (\cite{igel:hansen:roth:2007}) minimizes a combination of heating and cooling errors.
+In \cite{Corff2018OPTIMIZINGTC}, the CMA-ES algorithm introduced in \cite{igel:hansen:roth:2007} was used to minimize a combination of heating and cooling errors.